Stuart Dryburgh

-Stuart Dryburgh (born 30 March 1952 in London) is an English-born New Zealand cinematographer, now working in Hollywood.
+Stuart Dryburgh (born 30 March 1952 in London) is an English-born New Zealand cinematographer.

+Biography

+Born in London, his family emigrated to New Zealand when he was a child.

 He completed a degree in architecture at the University of Auckland, but subsequently moved into the film industry.

 He was nominated for the Academy Award for Best Cinematography for his work on the 1993 romance film, The Piano, but lost to Janusz Kamiński for Schindler's List.
-Dryburgh was also nominated for an Emmy for his work on the Boardwalk Empire pilot.
+He was also nominated for an Emmy for his work on the Boardwalk Empire pilot.

-Personal life

 He lives in Brooklyn, New York.